Globus Medical (NYSE:GMED) Issues FY 2022 Earnings Guidance

-Globus Medical (NYSE:GMED – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+Globus Medical (NYSE:GMED – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $2.10-$2.10 for the period, compared to the consensus EPS estimate of $2.10.
 The company issued revenue guidance of $1.02 billion-$1.02 billion, compared to the consensus revenue estimate of $1.03 billion.

-Globus Medical (NYSE:GMED – Get Rating) last released its quarterly earnings data on Tuesday, May 10th.
-The medical device company reported $0.42 EPS for the quarter, missing analysts’ consensus estimates of $0.46 by ($0.04).
-The company had revenue of $230.55 million during the quarter, compared to the consensus estimate of $232.88 million.
-Globus Medical had a net margin of 14.77% and a return on equity of 11.95%.
-The company’s revenue for the quarter was up 1.4% compared to the same quarter last year.
-During the same quarter in the prior year, the company posted $0.49 EPS.
-On average, equities research analysts predict that Globus Medical will post 2.1 EPS for the current year.
+Several research analysts have recently weighed in on GMED shares.
+Needham & Company LLC cut their price target on Globus Medical from $92.00 to $76.00 and set a buy rating for the company in a research note on Friday, February 18th.
+Wells Fargo & Company cut their target price on Globus Medical from $80.00 to $70.00 in a research note on Wednesday, May 11th.
+Piper Sandler dropped their price target on Globus Medical to $80.00 in a research report on Friday.
+Credit Suisse Group dropped their price target on Globus Medical from $95.00 to $91.00 and set an outperform rating for the company in a research report on Friday, February 18th.
+Finally, Morgan Stanley dropped their price target on Globus Medical from $82.00 to $74.00 and set an equal weight rating for the company in a research report on Tuesday, February 22nd.
+Three analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
+Based on data from MarketBeat, the company has an average rating of Buy and a consensus price target of $82.69.

-In related news, Director James R. Tobin sold 4,484 shares of the stock in a transaction that occurred on Tuesday, March 8th.
-The stock was sold at an average price of $72.00, for a total transaction of $322,848.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, SVP Kelly Huller sold 2,500 shares of the stock in a transaction that occurred on Friday, April 8th.
-The shares were sold at an average price of $75.58, for a total value of $188,950.00.
+In other Globus Medical news, Director David D. Davidar sold 31,500 shares of the business’s stock in a transaction on Tuesday, April 19th.
+The stock was sold at an average price of $78.03, for a total value of $2,457,945.00.
+Following the sale, the director now directly owns 601,275 shares of the company’s stock, valued at $46,917,488.25.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, SVP Kelly Huller sold 2,500 shares of the business’s stock in a transaction on Friday, April 8th.
+The stock was sold at an average price of $75.58, for a total value of $188,950.00.
 The disclosure for this sale can be found here.
-Insiders have sold 48,484 shares of company stock valued at $3,670,143 over the last ninety days.
-16.50% of the stock is owned by insiders.
+Over the last quarter, insiders sold 44,000 shares of company stock worth $3,347,295.
+Corporate insiders own 16.50% of the company’s stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of GMED.
-BlackRock Inc. lifted its position in shares of Globus Medical by 0.7% in the first quarter.
-BlackRock Inc. now owns 7,347,858 shares of the medical device company’s stock valued at $542,124,000 after buying an additional 48,913 shares during the last quarter.
-Wellington Management Group LLP lifted its position in shares of Globus Medical by 0.6% in the first quarter.
-Wellington Management Group LLP now owns 3,236,599 shares of the medical device company’s stock valued at $238,796,000 after buying an additional 20,375 shares during the last quarter.
-State Street Corp lifted its position in shares of Globus Medical by 2.9% in the first quarter.
-State Street Corp now owns 2,219,112 shares of the medical device company’s stock valued at $163,726,000 after buying an additional 62,156 shares during the last quarter.
-Dimensional Fund Advisors LP lifted its position in shares of Globus Medical by 24.8% in the first quarter.
-Dimensional Fund Advisors LP now owns 754,957 shares of the medical device company’s stock valued at $55,704,000 after buying an additional 150,144 shares during the last quarter.
-Finally, Loomis Sayles & Co.
-L P lifted its position in shares of Globus Medical by 3.6% in the first quarter.
-Loomis Sayles & Co.
-L P now owns 517,113 shares of the medical device company’s stock valued at $38,153,000 after buying an additional 18,000 shares during the last quarter.
-67.19% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors have recently added to or reduced their stakes in GMED.
+Covestor Ltd raised its stake in shares of Globus Medical by 86.5% in the first quarter.
+Covestor Ltd now owns 785 shares of the medical device company’s stock worth $58,000 after purchasing an additional 364 shares during the last quarter.
+Pearl River Capital LLC purchased a new position in shares of Globus Medical in the first quarter worth $205,000.
+NewEdge Advisors LLC purchased a new position in shares of Globus Medical in the fourth quarter worth $229,000.
+XTX Topco Ltd purchased a new position in shares of Globus Medical in the first quarter worth $293,000.
+Finally, MML Investors Services LLC raised its stake in shares of Globus Medical by 9.8% in the fourth quarter.
+MML Investors Services LLC now owns 4,456 shares of the medical device company’s stock worth $322,000 after purchasing an additional 399 shares during the last quarter.
+67.19% of the stock is currently owned by institutional investors and hedge funds.

 Globus Medical Company Profile (Get Rating)